Loading...

 Types of Broken Brackets

-Most times, if the bracket that has broken is between other brackets (on one of the middle teeth), it stays attached to the archwire, causing it to come unstuck but stay in place between other brackets.
+Most times, however, if the bracket that has broken is between other brackets (on one of the middle teeth), it stays attached to the archwire, causing it to come unstuck but stay in place between other brackets.
 In other words, in these instances, it will come loose from the tooth but stay strung on the wire.

 Imagine for a minute that you were to glue a necklace to your teeth (crazy we know – don’t do that!).
 If the glue from one bead came undone but it was still attached to the rest of the necklace, that’s kind of what a broken bracket is normally like.
+Because in these cases, a loose bracket is still held in place on the braces, it usually isn’t dangerous, but it can certainly halt the progression of normal treatment.

 Inspect the Area